 Not only is this Lemon Blueberry Trifle mouthwateringly delicious and incredibly easy, but it’s also a perfectly stunning dessert.
 You can make one large trifle bowl to share or smaller individual trifles – both are a feast for the eyes and the mouth!

 If you’re looking for more easy and delicious lemon-flavored desserts to make at home right now, be sure to check out this Lemon Berry Peach Trifle and these Mini Lemon Spring Bundts or this Lemon Lush.
 All of these Lemon desserts are perfect for Spring and Easter!
+Or maybe blueberry has your fancy and you would like an Easy Homemade Blueberry Pie!

 Hello again, it’s Allison here from Some the Wiser.
 Lemon is my most favorite flavor to cook with, so I’m excited to be sharing such a delicious lemon dessert with you here.
 Be sure to also check out my favorite Lemon Cream Scones and this gorgeous Lemon Berry Tart!